We collect and detain stray dogs and other animals.

 What does the law say?

-Any other form of identification, such as a microchip or tattoo, and any other information such as a telephone number, are optional but are very helpful in trying to reunite you with your pet.
+Any other form of identification, such as a tattoo, and any other information such as a telephone number on the tag, are optional but are very helpful in trying to reunite owners with their pet.

 Can you keep a dog you find?